justmedia-pl/SportEvents/README.md

-# Sport Events Subscription Managment
+# Sport Events Subscription Management
 ## About
 This is simple Events Subscription Management in JAVA application by Spring with basic Spring Security and Hibernate.
 Everything works on REST API interface.